Charnpreet/EntertainmentWorld/README.md

         .
 Cd EntertainmentWorld
         . pod install
     3. Open the workspace in Xcode
             Open "EntertainmentWorld..xcworkspace"
-    4. Sign up on https://www.themoviedb.org to get Your Key
-    5. Go to Utiltiy/Connection and add Your API Key
+    4. Sign up on https://www.themoviedb.org to get Your Key Go to Utiltiy/Connection and add Your API Key

 ## Requirements
     Xcode
     Swift 4 or above
     UIKit
+    IOS 13+

 ## TODO
     Adding Trending Movies and Tv Shows